eliemichel/LearnWebGPU/basic-3d-rendering/lighting-and-material/recap.md

 Conclusion
 ----------

-In this chapter we have connected:
+In this chapter we have:

- - Diffuse shading with textures
+ - Connected diffuse shading with textures,
- -
+ - Connected lighting with GUI.
- - Create a custom GUI
+ - Created a custom GUI.
+ - Refactored a bit the code to make room for more textures.

+We can now dive into material models.

 ````{tab} With webgpu.hpp
 *Resulting code:* [`step100`](https://github.com/eliemichel/LearnWebGPU-Code/tree/step100)